 4. Utilize A/B Tests: According to Optimizely, 87% of companies run at least one A/B split test every month.
 Whether you’re spending money or time (or both) on any marketing activity, you should be certain it produces results.
-A tiny change in the Obama campaign display ad made a difference.
+A tiny change in the Obama campaign display ad made a huge difference.

 One of the key reasons why most traditional marketers will never be growth hackers is that they don’t test their hypotheses.